ipo-exe/plans/README.rst

 - matplotlib.
 - pandas.

-The source code of the tool lives in the ``./plans-version/plans`` diretory, so it actually works as a Python package.
+The source code of the tool lives in the ``./plans-version/plans`` directory, so it actually works as a Python package.
 If you are in the ``./plans-version`` level, you can use Python to import the tool and start writing scripts with the modules:

 .. code-block:: python